Constitution

 f.
 Cultivating co-operation with other Buddhist organisations having the same aims and objectives, and show tolerance for all Buddhist traditions and other religions.

 g.
-The society must be part of a registered religious community.
+The society must be part of a registered faith community.

 h.
 Complying with §5 with respect to the Sangha.